-Lewis says it's time to take her skills and inspiration to the next level and sees becoming a part of the City Council as a great way to do that.
+Willis says it's time to take her skills and inspiration to the next level and sees becoming a part of the City Council as a great way to do that.
 She’s planning to focus on three big issues: economic development, community collaboration, and people over politics.

-Lewis says she hopes to use her experience on the school board to help her find common ground with her colleagues on the City Council.
+Willis says she hopes to use her experience on the school board to help her find common ground with her colleagues on the City Council.

-Lewis is married and lives in the 4th Ward with her husband and 2-year-old daughter.
+Willis is married and lives in the 4th Ward with her husband and 2-year-old daughter.

 The primary is August the third.
 The general election is on November 2, 2021.